NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Mezlan.md

 abilities_mid:
   - name: ""
   - name: "Absorb Spell"
-    desc: "`pf2:r`  **Trigger** The mezlan succeeds at a saving throw against a single-target spell\n**Effect** The mezlan absorbs the spell, nullifying its effect and storing it for later.
+    desc: "`pf2:r`  **Trigger** The mezlan succeeds at a saving throw against a single-target spell\n* * *\n\n**Effect** The mezlan absorbs the spell, nullifying its effect and storing it for later.
 They can Cast the Spell using the original caster's spell attack modifier and DC.
-They can store only one spell at a time, but they can absorb a new spell to replace the spell they currently have stored.\nA willing caster can allow the mezlan to Absorb a Spell without requiring a save."
+They can store only one spell at a time, but they can absorb a new spell to replace the spell they currently have stored.\n\nA willing caster can allow the mezlan to Absorb a Spell without requiring a save."

   - name: "Discorporate"
-    desc: "  When the mezlan is reduced to 0 Hit Points, their body dissolves into colorless slime and begins seeping into nearby cracks or porous surfaces.\nIf this material is not immediately contained or destroyed, the mezlan will eventually re-form, though they may lie dormant for years or even decades before doing so."
+    desc: "  When the mezlan is reduced to 0 Hit Points, their body dissolves into colorless slime and begins seeping into nearby cracks or porous surfaces.\n\nIf this material is not immediately contained or destroyed, the mezlan will eventually re-form, though they may lie dormant for years or even decades before doing so."

 attacks:
   - name: ""